lucaggett/reddit-search/README.md

 Get-ChildItem C:\path\to\dumps | ForEach-Object { reddit-search.exe --input $_.FullName -f KEY:DATA -o OUTPUT_FILENAME.json --append }
 ```

+# Descriptions of the fields contained within reddit dumps

+Note that not all data contains all of these fields (for example, a comment from 2007 would not have the "gilded" field since that system was not implemented until later.)

 | Field                   | Description |
 |-------------------------|-------------|
 | archived                | Boolean indicating if the item is archived |